The riddle of Japan's dramatic drop in COVID numbers

 Then again, Japan's neighbor South Korea has fully vaccinated more than 90% of its adult population.
 And masking up in public is the norm in that country too.

-As was the case in the early months of the pandemic last year, Japan is trying to figure out why its COVID case numbers and fatalities remain low by international standards.
+As was the case in the early months of the pandemic last year, Japan is trying to figure out why its COVID-19 case numbers and fatalities remain low by international standards.

-In it, she mentions another hypothesis, which says that a milder variant of the coronavirus was already circulating in Japan, giving some people immunity to SARS CoV-2.
+In it, she mentions another hypothesis that says that a milder variant of the coronavirus was already circulating in Japan, giving some people immunity to SARS-CoV-2.

-Yet another theory, she adds, holds that the delta variant in Japan has mutated so that it's lost the ability to replicate, pushing itself towards extinction.
+Yet another theory, she adds, holds that the delta variant in Japan has mutated so that it has lost the ability to replicate, pushing itself toward extinction.

 Interesting as these hypotheses may be, Iwasaki says, "currently these are not proven theories."